soSkary/CPP_exercises/README.md

-This repository is for the prestudy assignments for the Brights Learning C++ program.
+This repository is for the course assignments at Brights Learning C++ program.